Innovative CPR training is here

 Resuscitation Quality Improvement (RQI) is a ground-breaking new method for resuscitation (CPR) training, which has been reported overseas to improve in-hospital cardiac arrest survival rates by 21% .

 The purchase of the RQI machine has only been made possible through exclusive funding by the Lindsay Foundation, and it will be first machine in New Zealand.
-The funds have been pledged to the official charity for Auckland DHB’s adult health services, the Auckland Hospital Foundation, which is currently fundraising to develop world-class simulation in Auckland.
+The funds have been pledged to the official charity for Auckland City Hospital’s adult health services, the Auckland Hospital Foundation, which is currently fundraising to develop world-class simulation in Auckland.

 Lindsay Foundation CEO Andrew Higgott says the Lindsay Foundation was established to support Kiwis and organisations who aspire to make a positive difference in New Zealand.
 “The Auckland Hospital Foundation is doing something remarkable with the RQI initiative because this machine will help save lives.